LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Quicksort a.k.a.
 Partition Sort
 ----------------------------------

 This sort is a more advanced example that uses *recursion*.

+.. later

-We're going to explain it elsewhere in our notes/book.
+   We're going to explain it
+   elsewhere in our notes/book.

+   We'll have a bit more to say about this algorithm in our discussion of recursion.

 Quicksort is a rather interesting case.
 It is often perceived to be one of the best sorting algorithms but, in practice, has a worst case performance also on the